 Dr. Pimpare previously served as a senior-level administrator of not-for-profit organizations addressing issues of poverty, hunger, and homelessness throughout New York City.
 One of the programs he helped to create, One City Café, New York’s first non-profit restaurant, was hailed by the New York Times as “the reinvention of the soup kitchen” and subsequently received the Victory Against Hunger Award from the U.S. Congressional Hunger Center.

 Professor Pimpare is host of the New Books Network’s Public Policy Channel, a Consulting Editor for the journal Social Work, and founding director of the UNHM Center for Community Engagement and Experiential Learning.
-He is currently at work on Politics for Social Workers: A Practical Guide to Effecting Change for Columbia University Press.
+His newest book, Politics for Social Workers: A Practical Guide to Effecting Change, will be published in late 2021 by Columbia University Press.

 Ph.D., Political Science, City University of New York

 B.S., Community & Human Services, State University of New York